join()

 The function matches C field of table sequence/record sequence P with the key of table sequence/record sequence T to find the desired records.
 Add an F field represented by x, which is T’s field expression, to P to generate a new table sequence.

 K can be omitted or represented by #.
-When omitted, K is T’s key by default; when written as #, K is the ordinal number of a record of table T, which means foreign key numberization.
+When omitted, K is T’s key by default; use T’s index if there is one, and create a temporary index if there isn’t; when written as #, K is the sequence number of a record of table T, which means foreign key numberization.
 Simply put, primary key values of the dimension table are natural numbers starting from 1, which are row numbers corresponding to table records.
 In this case, we can directly locate dimension table records according to key values by row numbers.
 This helps speed up association with the dimension table and increase performance.

 If there is an F field in P, just modify the existing field of P. Use the latest time calculated through now() when time key value is not specified.